Selecting a language will automatically trigger the translation of the page content.

 • Certificate medical delivery date (usually certified by the doctor or midwife)

-If the birth declaration is not made within the prescribed time limits, the registrar cannot regularize the situation himself.
-A judicial declaration of birth is required.
+If the birth declaration is not made within the prescribed time limits, a judicial declaration Birth is required.

 Regularization before the judge

-You have to go to a lawyer to get a birth certificate.
+You have to call a lawyer to get a birth declaration.

 Who shall I contact